 The one I have is a used version but here’s how the headphone looks like:

-The DT880 comes with few accessories, a leatherette carry case for transporting the headphone and a quarter inch adapter for other applications.
+The DT880 comes with few accessories, a leatherette carries case for transporting the headphone and a quarter-inch adapter for other applications.
 The headphone is solidly built with mostly metal and hard plastic construction.
 The execution of the parts is simple yet sturdy.
-Not many movable parts which means you will not hear any creaks or see weak points in how the headphone is built.
-Despite all of that, the DT880 is so light considering it being a full-size true circumaural headphone.
+Not many movable parts which mean you will not hear any creaks or see weak points in how the headphone is built.
+Despite all of that, the DT880 is so light considering it’s a full-size true circumaural headphone.

 The headband has some nice leatherette padding and is very squishy.
 The earpads are soft velour pads that sort of hug your head gently.
 The clamping force in the Premium version isn’t too tight but because the headphone is so light, it really is not a problem.
 Quite frankly this is one of the most comfortable headphones I’ve worn.

 The cable is a long 10 ft single-sided cable that is attached to the left earcup.
 It’s not overly thick but is sufficient enough to be durable in my opinion.
 Overall I’m quite happy with how this headphone looks and how its constructed.

 It’s a semi-open headphone so it isolates a bit however if you’re using it in an office environment, you will still hear people talking.
 That being said, it also leaks a ton of sound out.
 Something to keep in mind if you have noise-sensitive colleagues. 😉

 As mentioned earlier, comfort is exceptional.
 As of this writing, this is my most comfortable headphone.
 The large velour ear cups, average clamping force, and squishy headband padding all complement each other.

 Beyerdynamic DT880 is supposed to sound good right?
 Especially since it’s considered a ‘classic’ headphone?
 Well, let’s see how it sounds to my ears by turning to the next page.